 Discussion

-Existent rule: A TXOP may be obtained … or by a DMG STA receiving a Grant frame The existent rule is not compliant with EDCA access.
+Existent rule: A TXOP may be obtained … or by a DMG STA receiving a Grant frame ..
+The existent rule is not compliant with EDCA access.
 The EDCA rules shall apply even if the access is dynamically scheduled by the Grant frame.

 Editor change text at P1453L1:

-A TXOP may be obtained by a DMG STA winning an instance of EDCA contention (see 9.22.2 (HCF contention based channel access (EDCA)))) or by a DMG STA receiving a Grant frame with the AllocationType field equal to 1 (CBAP allocation)
+A TXOP may be obtained by a DMG STA winning an instance of EDCA contention (see 9.22.2 (HCF contention based channel access (EDCA))))

 9.36.7 Dynamic allocation of service period